hydroshare/hydroshare/django_irods/README.rst

+Originally written by Jefferson Heard.
+Updated by Alva Couch for the HydroShare project.

-ga_irods - iRODS connector for Django with Celery
+django_irods - iRODS connector for Django with Celery
 #################################################

 `ga_irods`_ is a Django+Celery -> `iRODS`_ connector.
 The idea is that you can